dairycultist/Metaverse/README.md

 # Metaverse

 what if I make a VR program where you're in a blank white box but when you press a button the scene seamlessly changes (with a cool digital~hexagon effect like in the movies) to a beach scene with a loving busty wife

+a little closed-off section of beach with rocks and coconut palms on either side and brush behind to keep it private

 https://www.pngmart.com/image/20096